coruscateor/act_rs/README.md

 - Add more documentation
 - Add more examples
-- Add some tests
+- Add more tests
 - Cleanup the code
 - Solidify the API for 1.0.
-- Add methods to all actor structs and macros which allow you to construct the actor-state in the actors thread, passing in any necessary parameters in order to do this e.g. the actors interactor.
+- Add methods to all actor structs and macros which allow you to construct the actor-state in the actors thread, passing in any necessary parameters in order to do this e.g. channel sender and receiver objects.
 - Improve code reuse

 <br />

 ## Possibilities:

-- Rename the required actor-state methods methods on_enter, on_exit as well as their async counterparts to something a bit more appropriate (particularly in regards to the point about in-actor-thread state-constructors in the Todo list).
 - Add other async framework implementations such as [smol](https://crates.io/crates/smol).
+- Add boilerplate reducers which use async and regular closures.

 <br />